-Todd Kent is the Director of the Program in Teacher Preparation and the Director of the Teacher Certificate Program.
-He joined Teacher Prep in 1997 and teaches the program’s introductory course, the Seminar in Student Learning and Methods for Teaching (TPP 301).
-He supervises student teachers in math, science, and social studies.
+Todd Kent is the Director of the Program in Teacher Preparation and oversees the curriculum, staff, and daily operations of the program.
+He joined Teacher Prep in 1997 and became the program’s director in 2017.
+He teaches the program’s introductory course, the Seminar in Student Learning and Methods for Teaching (TPP 301) and supervises student teachers in math, science, and social studies.
+During his time with Teacher Prep, Dr. Kent led the development of three program courses, successfully guided the program through three cycles of national accreditation, created the “certificate only” option, and has added English as a Second Language as a certification area.